 – Ensure you don’t criticize any ideas during the session – it might hinder others from sharing their thoughts.

-The process of using a brand name generator is also easy.
+The process of using the business name generator is straightforward.

 4. Compile a long list and shortlist them